Quantum Corrected Polymer Black Hole Thermodynamics: Mass Relations and Logarithmic Entropy Correction: The Model

 where we rescaled the $t$- and $r$-coordinate according to $t \mapsto \lambda_j t/L_o $ and $x = \mathscr{L}_o r/\lambda_j$, and the metric coefficients read as \allowdisplaybreaks

 where the solution for $v_k$ and $v_j$ are not explicitly reported here and $M_{BH}$ and $M_{WH}$ are the two integration constants in the system.
 The names become meaningful when studying the asymptotic spacetimes (the coordinate $x$ has range $\left(-\infty,\infty\right)$) as briefly discussed below.
+Before moving at this, few remarks are order.

-It is worth to notice that, after inserting the expressions \eqref{eq:bsol}, \eqref{eq:asol} into the line element \eqref{metric}, the final metric does not depend on the polymerisation scale $\lambda_j$, the latter just entering the rescaling of $t$- and $r$-coordinates.
+First of all, let us notice that, after inserting the expressions \eqref{eq:bsol}, \eqref{eq:asol} into the line element \eqref{metric}, the final metric does not depend on the polymerisation scale $\lambda_j$, the latter just entering the rescaling of $t$- and $r$-coordinates.
 Therefore, no physical results will be dependent on $\lambda_j$.
-Let us first recall the spacetime structure, starting with the asymptotic spacetimes at $x \rightarrow \pm \infty$.
-Expressing $a$ in terms of the areal radius $b$ in the limit $x \rightarrow +\infty$ yields